-The Arts Scholars MA Award will provide two successful applicants with a partial fee waiver of £5000 and potential mentoring opportunities.
-Open to all full-time UK students.
+The Arts Scholars MA Award will provide three successful applicants with a partial fee waiver of £5,000 and potential mentoring opportunities.

 The Worshipful Company of Arts Scholars is a Livery Company in the City of London.

 Membership is open to those engaged in the study, curation, collection and trade in antiques, antiquities and objects of decorative and applied art.
 It also welcomes those engaged in the many associated support businesses such as restoration and conservation, insurance, event organisation, tax and legal advice, packing and shipping.

 The three Arts Scholars MA Awards offer the successful candidates a substantial fee waiver.